Cu3PO42/gleaming-glacier/docs/src/reference/flake.md

 * `_1password`: installs the 1Password GUI and CLI
 * `amd`: support for (modern) AMD GPUs
-* `asztal-greeter`: a greeter based on greetd using AGS as the frontend; be aware it is limited in the features it supports
 * `base`: this mostly sets up Nix settings and installs some basic packages I want on every system
 * `default-user`: sets up my user with my keys and default settings
 * `hetzner-server`: system-specific settings generic to all Hetzner Cloud servers